Cloudstrucc/Public/docs/architecture-outline.md

 The disaster recovery plan includes Recovery Point Objectives (RPO) and Recovery Time Objectives (RTO) to minimize downtime and data loss.
 Regular testing of the disaster recovery plan ensures readiness in case of an actual disaster.

 ## 8. Data at Rest using Customer Managed Keys (CMK) for Dataverse
+This section explains the use of Customer Managed Keys (CMK) for encrypting data at rest in Dataverse, enhancing data security and control.

 ### 8.1 Overview of CMK
 Customer Managed Keys (CMK) provide enhanced data security by allowing the agency to manage its own encryption keys.
 This ensures that data at rest in Dataverse is protected and that the agency retains control over key management.